-IMPACT: The SAFE Center combines direct services, research, advocacy, and training to combat trafficking and empower survivors to heal and rebuild their lives.
+To provide a combination of direct services, research, advocacy, and training that combats human trafficking and empowers survivors to heal and rebuild their lives.

 Safe Center for Human Trafficking Survivors